 About the Division of Foster Care Review

 The South Carolina Foster Care Review Board was created in 1974 by the General Assembly to monitor the progress in achieving permanent placements for children in foster care.
-The Foster Care Review Board is administered by the S.C.
-Department of Administration.
+The Foster Care Review Board is administered by the South Carolina Department of Children's Advoacy.

 South Carolina was the first state to pass a law allowing citizens from each community to become involved in the child welfare system by participating in case reviews of all children who spend longer than four consecutive months in foster care.
 The objectives of these reviews are to ensure that permanent plans are being made for children and families; and, to promote community awareness about these issues.

 The South Carolina Foster Care Review Board is supported by a seven member State Board of Directors.
 The State Board meets quarterly and is responsible for reviewing and coordinating the activities of the Local Review Boards and making recommendations in an annual report.

 Each of South Carolina's sixteen judicial circuits has at least one Local Review Board.
 Each Local Review Board is made up of five community volunteers appointed by the Governor.
 A professional staff person from the Division of Foster Care Review coordinates the monthly review meetings of each local board.

 There are currently 42 Local Review Boards across the state that conduct semi-annual case reviews.
 There is at least one Local Review Board in each of the sixteen judicial circuits.

 Local Review Board members are appointed to serve on local boards by the Governor, upon the recommendation of their legislative delegations.
 Each local board consists of five members who must be residents of the judicial circuit they represent.